IgniteUI/igniteui-docfx/en/components/financialchart.md

 <div class="divider--half"></div>

 ### Usage

 Now that the financial chart module is imported, next step is to bind it to data.

-In order to create an `igx-financial-chart` control, you must first have data to bind it to.
+In order to create an `IgxFinancialChart` control, you must first have data to bind it to.
 The following code snippet demonstrates how to create a simple data source.

 ```typescript
 let data = [